Nonlinear control

 A feedback control system.
 It is desired to control a system (often called the plant) so its output follows a desired reference signal.
 A sensor monitors the output and a controller subtracts the actual output from the desired reference output, and applies this error signal to the system to bring the output closer to the reference.
 In a nonlinear control system at least one of the blocks, system, sensor, or controller, is nonlinear.

-Nonlinear control theory is the area of control theory which deals with systems that are nonlinear, time-variant, or both.
+Nonlinear control theory is an area of control theory which deals with systems that are nonlinear, time-variant, or both.
 Control theory is an interdisciplinary branch of engineering and mathematics that is concerned with the behavior of dynamical systems with inputs, and how to modify the output by changes in the input using feedback, feedforward, or signal filtering.
 The system to be controlled is called the "plant".
 One way to make the output of a system follow a desired reference signal is to compare the output of the plant to the desired output, and provide feedback to the plant to modify the output to bring it closer to the desired output.

 Control theory is divided into two branches.
 Linear control theory applies to systems made of devices which obey the superposition principle.
 They are governed by linear differential equations.
-A major subclass is systems which in addition have parameters which do not change with time, called linear time invariant (LTI) systems.
-These systems can be solved by powerful frequency domain mathematical techniques of great generality, such as the Laplace transform, Fourier transform, Z transform, Bode plot, root locus, and Nyquist stability criterion.
+A major subclass are linear time invariant (LTI) systems which do not change with time.
+These systems can be solved by with frequency domain mathematical techniques, such as the Laplace transform, Fourier transform, Z transform, Bode plot, root locus, and Nyquist stability criterion.